Blog

 | Jonathan Watson

 The first Research Note (RN) provides an overview of these scenarios.
 The second one examines sharing frameworks that enable third-party access to unused licensed spectrum.
-Countries where this is going include the UK, Australia and several nations in the Americas.
+Countries where this is going on include the UK, Australia and several nations in the Americas.
 In the UK, for example, the regulator has established local access licences that allow third party users to access spectrum licensed to mobile network operators (MNOs) in areas where operators are not using it fully.

 The third RN looks to IMT sharing of encumbered (i.e. already being used) spectrum in the lead-up to WRC-27, which will consider spectrum between 4 GHz and 15 GHz for IMT identifications.
 The prospects for IMT sharing of the bands are currently uncertain, with different stakeholders having different views on how best to allocate the bands.
 Spectrum needs also vary from region to region.